by Jenny Lelwica Buttaccio, OTR/L

 For those who have insurance, you’re likely to get PT or OT services covered — in some cases, you may be able to get both covered.
 The number of times you can see a rehab professional depends on factors like your insurance carrier, your diagnosis, whether you use an in-network provider, and the rate at which you progress during treatment sessions.

 If you’re homebound, therapy services can be provided to you in your home, which is called home healthcare.
-If you can get to a clinic, you can get services at an outpatient rehabilitation clinic, too.
-Of course, if you are hospitalized for an acute illness or injury, therapy services could also be part of your hospital stay.
+If you have access to a clinic, you can typically find services at outpatient rehabilitation clinics, too.
+Of course, if you’re hospitalized for an acute illness or injury, therapy services could also be part of your hospital stay.

-To access therapy services, you’ll need to obtain an order from your doctor, along with a diagnosis and a reason for the referral, such as deconditioning, pain management, cognitive dysfunction, balance issues, decreased mobility, or adaptive equipment evaluation.
-You and your therapist will establish short-term and long-term goals that you’ll work together to achieve over a specific amount of time.
+Some of the diagnoses you might pursue therapy for include deconditioning, pain management, cognitive dysfunction, balance issues, decreased mobility, or adaptive equipment evaluation.
+You and your therapist will establish short-term and long-term goals, and you’ll work together to achieve them over a specific amount of time.
 Don’t underestimate the value of working with professionals — they can be an asset to you and your recovery.

 If you’re still battling a barrage of symptoms, you’ll need more rest days in between days of exercise.
-Over time, however, you might be able to increase your activity levels to every other day, or even daily.
+But over time, you might be able to increase your activity levels to every other day, or even daily.

-Although you can’t plan for every setback and flare-up, understand that a slow but consistent effort is vital to rebuilding your strength and nurturing your body.
+Although you can’t plan for every hurdle you might encounter, understand that a slow but consistent effort is vital to rebuilding your strength and nurturing your body.
 As you begin to increase your activity levels, remember not to measure your progress up against others.
 We all have different bodies, and we’ll heal at the pace and speed that’s appropriate for us.
 Ultimately, comparing ourselves to others usually winds up discouraging us along the way.

-Finally, above all else, find activities such as gardening or walking (a great way to progress from lower to higher intensity physical activity) that give you joy and decrease your symptoms.
+Finally, above all else, find activities that give you a sense of joy and decrease your symptoms.
 In the long run, that’s the wisest decision you can make to improve your health and wellbeing.

 1. Active Leg Range of Motion Exercises: Sitting.
 The Ohio State University website. https://patienteducation.osumc.edu/Documents/act-leg-sit.pdf